awelotta/ambiguous-ideographic-description-sequences/notes-on-unihan.md

 reasons for z-variants in Unicode
 - to support **round-trip** compatibility.
 (This also motivates some duplicates, if some earlier encoding had duplicates.)
-- others? support for mobile devices?
+- others? support for low-memory devices?
 - sometimes "z-variants" are considered significant in some contexts but not others. for example,
 	- in Japan, place names tend to be conservative.
 Unicode® Technical Standard #37, says to use variant selectors, which are special characters in Unicode